webvijayi/instasell-acp-woocommerce/README.md

 **Founded by:** Lokesh Motwani
 **Website:** [https://webvijayi.com](https://webvijayi.com)

-InstaSell is developed to help WooCommerce merchants tap into emerging AI-powered shopping channels like ChatGPT, ensuring stores are ready for the future of commerce.
+Instant Checkout ACP is developed to help WooCommerce merchants tap into emerging AI-powered shopping channels like ChatGPT, ensuring stores are ready for the future of commerce.

 ## License